Free Ebook Version

 To capture pinpoint stars, you can use a method known as star stacking, explained below.

-You can capture pinpoint stars with low less noise by using a method that stacks multiple short exposures of the stars together, aligning them, and averaging them.
+You can capture pinpoint stars with low noise by using a method that stacks multiple short exposures of the stars together, aligning them, and averaging them.
 You can do this in Photoshop by masking out the foreground completely from each shot, aligning the images, combining them all into a Smart Object and using the “median” stack mode for the Smart Object.
 However, it’s a lot easier to use an application dedicated to star stacking with landscape astro photos.
 If you’re on a Mac, check out Starry Landscape Stacker, available in the Mac App Store (free trial here).
 On Windows, check out the free Sequator program.
 I’ve been using this technique with Starry Landscape Stacker and the results are amazing.
-At 14mm on full frame, I usually take 10 exposures of 10 seconds each at ISO 6400 or higher (or lower depending on the ambient light), and after stacking those exposures the end result is much less noise in the sky.
+At 14mm on full frame, I usually take 10 exposures of 10 seconds each at ISO 6400 or higher (or lower depending on the ambient light), and after stacking those exposures the end result has much less noise in the sky.
 You don’t need to shoot 10 exposures, you could try just 5 or so, or you could shoot more than 10, but after 20 or so the sensor pattern noise starts to become a problem, and removing that requires more work.

 Note, you cannot stack a bunch of copies of the same exact photo, the result will be no different than the single photo.
 Stacking only reduces noise if you have a number of separate photos.